WebSP-Eval: Evaluating Web Agents on Website Security and Privacy Tasks: Framework

 Unlike the aforementioned existing benchmark involving web agents performing general-purpose tasks~\cite{zhou2023webarena, he2024webvoyager, tur2025safearena}, a typical \taskname involves modifying the website's state from $S_0$, its initial state, to $S_{final}$, wherein $S_t$ represents the state of the website at step $t$.
 Although the desired final state $S_{final}$ for a task $\mathcal{T}$ is always the same, the actions to achieve $S_{final}$ are different, depending on $S_0$.
 For example, let's consider a task requiring disabling marketing cookies; an agent should take no action if the cookies are already inactive in $S_0$, however, the agent must execute specific clicks to disable these cookies if active.

 To account for such variability, we rigorously define $S_0$ for every task.
 Each task in our task dataset $D_T$ is composed of -- 1) a user query $P$ representing a task $\mathcal{T}$, and 2) a consistent initial State $S_0$ of $W$ with respect to $\mathcal{T}$.
 For tasks with binary settings~(such as toggles), we include two possible states: ON and OFF.
 For multi-choice settings (such as radio buttons), we initialize $S_0$ to the least-private or least-secure setting by default.
 Therefore, some tasks in our dataset are paired with multiple initial states $S_0$.
-We refer to these prompt-state pair as an \emph{instance} in our dataset.
-This process yields a total of \numtasks instances, representing 138 distinct \taskname across \numwebsites websites and \numwebsitecategories categories~(\Cref{tab:websites}).
-Notably, our dataset covers significantly more websites than standard benchmarks such as WebVoyager (15 websites) and WebArena (4 self-hosted websites).
+We refer to these prompt-state pair in our dataset as an \emph{instance}.

+This process yields a total of \numtasks instances, representing 138 distinct \taskname across \numwebsites websites~(7 from WebVoyager).
+The task instances span \numwebsitecategories website categories~(\Cref{tab:websites}) and \numtaskcategories task categories~(\cref{tab:suc_by_tasktype_and_model_wonav}).
+Despite this wide coverage, a few categories remain underrepresented.
+For example, the Data \& Asset Management and UI/UX Preferences categories contain only 6 and 5 task instances, respectively.
+Furthermore, a handful of websites, such as Al Jazeera and IKEA, are limited to cookie notice tasks, and feature only 1 or 2 task instances.

 To evaluate each agent fairly, we must ensure consistent $S_0$.
 A trivial solution to ensure consistency would be to create a fresh user account for each evaluation run of an agent.
 However, this approach is not scalable.
 Thus, we enable a consistent initial state $S_0$ with the help of a browser extension developed in-house~(as detailed in \Cref{sec:agent_architecture}).
-We provide more details of our dataset in \Cref{tab:tasks_part1}